OpenVoter/soloseed/README.md

 # SoloSeed

-# Carry Your Identity on a Hardware-Protected Authenticator
+Carry Your Identity on a Hardware Protected Authenticator

 # Overview